sundaycrafts/react-async-segregation/README.md

 # Usage

-This HOC injects initial rendering data from asynchronous [React hooks](https://reactjs.org/docs/hooks-intro.html) such as [useContext](https://reactjs.org/docs/hooks-reference.html#usecontext), [SWR](https://swr.vercel.app/).
+`withHookSegregation` injects initial rendering data from asynchronous [React hooks](https://reactjs.org/docs/hooks-intro.html) such as [useContext](https://reactjs.org/docs/hooks-reference.html#usecontext), [SWR](https://swr.vercel.app/).

 You can keep the component pure with this HOC to make it easy to test.